What Is Psychodynamic Therapy, And How Might It Benefit Me?

 If you're interested in trying psychodynamic therapy or another type of counseling, various options are available.
 You can contact your doctor for a referral to a local psychologist, search online, or consider asking friends and family for recommendations.
 You can also try online counseling if you're unsure whether in-person therapy would work with your schedule.

 Studies have found that online therapy can be as effective or more effective than in-person therapy for various concerns, including depression, anxiety, stress, and post-traumatic stress disorder.
-However, online therapy is accessible to everyone, and you do not have to be diagnosed to use it.
+However, online therapy is available to everyone, and you do not have to be diagnosed to use it.
 Once you sign up, you can connect with a therapist through phone, video, or live chat sessions.

 Through an online platform like BetterHelp, you can get matched with a therapist within around 48 hours or less, with thousands of therapists available and specializing in various therapy forms.
 Note that you're interested in trying psychodynamic therapy upon signup to find someone educated in this method.